+We are a multidisciplinary team of social and agricultural scientists and development practitioners based in Cambodia and Australia.
 Our research on farmer decision-making considers the socio-political factors that enable or constrain the ability of smallholder farmers to take up new ideas and technologies in the pursuit of a good life.

 We seek to re-imagine the way that farmers are supported through the practice of agricultural extension by taking a ‘relational’ approach.
 Such an approach starts with recognising the networks of relations between people and things that span across space and time and within which farmers are embedded.
 Relationships of debt, of trust, of fear.
 Relationships related to a person’s position within a household or a community.
 Relationships with land and the environment.

-We are interested in understanding if the practice of agricultural extension can support (or even build) enabling relations and address constraining ones.
 Can a new model of agricultural extension that starts with an understanding of social relations support the uptake of sustainable agricultural practices and help farmers adapt and respond to change?
 This is what we hope to find out.

 Ways of Working